BDC Hamburger Icon

 • Validate others’ contributions.
 Compliment team members on good ideas and suggestions.
 This makes them feel a part of the team and encourages future participation.

-• More efficiency.
-The lean mindset seeks to eliminate wasteful procedures so workers can achieve more productivity and increase customer satisfaction.
+• More efficiency: The lean mindset aims to eliminate wasteful procedures, allowing workers to boost productivity and increase customer satisfaction.
 Value-stream mapping is a technique many teams use to track every step of the product development process, from starting point to delivery.
 This helps them visualize what may or may not provide value.

-• Fewer bottlenecks.
-Bottlenecks are hindrances to any organization’s overall workflow, preventing the achievement of deadlines and any sense of productivity.
-Lean methods mean teams share their work equally, ensuring tasks are completed in a timely manner.
-Brainstorming and problem-solving prepare for or prevent any business disruptions.
+• Fewer bottlenecks: Bottlenecks are hindrances to any organization’s overall workflow, preventing the achievement of deadlines and any sense of productivity.
+Lean methods, however, mean teams share their work equally, ensuring tasks are completed in a timely manner.
+Brainstorming and problem-solving can prepare for or prevent any business disruptions.

-• Lower costs.
-With lean practices, a company can save money and add value by eliminating waste in the form of overproduction, overhiring or the accumulation of bottlenecks in the production process.
+• Lower costs: With lean practices, a company can save money and add value by eliminating waste caused by overproduction, overhiring or the accumulation of bottlenecks in the production process.

-Remote employees work four more hours weekly and miss fewer workdays than in-office staff overall, according to an Airtasker study.
+Remote employees work roughly 1.4 more days per month (or 16.8 more days per year) than in-office workers, according to an Airtasker study.
 You can adopt a lean mindset by offering the option of remote work for your employees.

-A team is ripe to provide emotional support, as it involves many colleagues working together, either alongside each other or in constant communication.
-Emotional support can mean avoiding overly harsh critiques when discussing one’s work, or checking in to ask how a fellow team member is coping.
+A workplace centered around teamwork is ripe to provide emotional support, as the dynamic involves many colleagues working together.
+This could be physically alongside one another or online, with constant communication.
+Providing emotional support can mean avoiding overly harsh critiques when discussing one’s work or checking in to see how a fellow team member is coping.

 Emotional and psychological support can even go beyond the workplace, which may have a reciprocal effect.
-For example, sending an office card is a simple and office-appropriate way to provide quick support to a fellow employee.
-This team-related notion of emotional support leads to a much deeper exploration of workplace happiness and its benefits.
+For example, sending a card is a simple and office-appropriate way to provide quick support to a fellow employee.
+Team-related emotional support leads to much deeper workplace happiness and success.

-Though you might assume that competition leads to infighting, credit-hogging, and blaming, the opposite is true when a workplace encourages positive competition.
-Teamwork can rapidly increase competitiveness in the following ways:
+Though you might assume employee competition leads to infighting, credit-hogging and blaming, the opposite is true when a workplace encourages healthy competition.
+Teamwork can rapidly increase a positive form of competitiveness in the following ways.

 • It improves overall productivity.

-• It increases the quality of work and subsequently encourages innovation.
+• It boosts the quality of work and subsequently encourages innovation.

 • It raises employee motivation and commitment.